malsatin/EiffelWebForms/README.md

 INSTALLATION
 ------------

-Run webforms.ecf in EiffelStudio later than 17.1.
-Give in a moment to compile.
-Run application
+ - Run webforms.ecf in EiffelStudio later than 17.1.
+ - Give in a moment to compile.
+ - Run application.

 ACCESS
 ------------